Common Law Burglary and Modern Law Burglary

 Conclusions

 Burglary is a crime which can be traced back to centuries ago.
 There are certain laws to protect society and the life and property of a person from the offenders.
 These laws were evolved with time.
 It is considered a major crime because it is concerned with the security of a person.
-There are certain elements which define the boundaries and offenses of burglary.
+There are certain elements which define the boundaries and offences of burglary.

 References

 DeLisi, M., Beauregard, E., & Mosley, H. (2017).
 Armed burglary: a marker for extreme instrumental violence.
-Journal of criminal psychology, 7(1), 3-12.
+Journal of Criminal Psychology, 7(1), 3-12.

 Kopp, P. M. (2019).
 Is burglary a violent crime?
 An empirical investigation of the Armed Career Criminal Act’s classification of burglary as a violent felony.
 Criminal Justice Policy Review, 30(5), 663-680.